MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-advanced-examples.md

 1. Count number of activities with requirement (operator `COUNTIF()`)

-1. Apply result per cease per each case exactly once (calculation context *CasesPerAttribute*)
+1. Apply result per case per each case exactly once (calculation context *CasesPerAttribute*)

 1. At last Sum count of events per case (operator `SUM()`)

 The custom metric without `CASE()` operator is maybe easier to read by humans, but it brings some disadvantages.

-- Per each resulting attribute value ("Michal"), we need a separate custom metrics, for other attribute values the metric returns zero.
+- Per each resulting attribute value ("Michal"), we need a separate custom metrics.
+For other attribute values, the metric returns zero.

 - Operator `COUNTIF()` is locked for user attribute.
 Results grouped by another attribute, for example, country requires change of condition to specific country code, for example, `COUNTIF(CaseEvents, country == "DE")`.